Home Page

 My specialty, as Eugenia said, was the grill.

-During the short time that I was working at Mex Rock, it was one of only a few jobs where I've felt extremely alive, where the process was electric, and where the adrenaline flowed in a spastic burst of energy that sustained... doing multiple tasks at the same time; working beyond the capacity of my mind to comprehend what all I was doing.
+During the short time that I worked at Mex Rock, it was one of only a few jobs where the process was electric, and where the adrenaline flowed in a spastic burst of energy that sustained... doing multiple tasks at the same time; working beyond the capacity ...
 Hard to describe.
-The mind opens, because it has no capacity to be shut, and the vulnerability to error is what you have to float upon; but you're moving so fast that you don't sink.
+Vulnerability is what you float upon; but you're moving so fast that you don't sink.
 It's gratifying, and a reason that food service can be addictive.

 This carry-on at Mex Rock, to my particular delight, was all in the Spanish language.
 I'm rather proud of that, because I didn't speak Spanish when I went to Seville.
-I believe that in the incredible, short, love-hate time that I had at el restaurante, I exposed my mind to a great bit of information about how to speak and learn Spanish.
+I believe that in the incredible short time that I had at el restaurante, I exposed my mind to a great bit of information about how to speak and learn Spanish.

 And I slung, flipped, and delivered the hot Mexican entrées with a skill that I consider one of my best kitchen performances, happy for that short time to be able to work with in such manic, relaxed confidence.